Skip to main content

 • Profession: U.S. President

-• Type: Politician
+• Type: Statesman/Activist

-Theodore Roosevelt
+Theodore Roosevelt (Nobel)

 Back to all People

 Theodore (Teddy) Roosevelt served two terms as U.S. President during which he recognized big business as a crucial component of the economy, but sought to prosecute the "bad trusts", instigating 44 antitrust lawsuits.
-He was also equally committed to conservation.
+He was also the first American to win a Nobel Prize.
+Roosevelt was also equally committed to conservation.
 During his presidency, Mr. Roosevelt established the U.S. Forest Service, 150 national forests and 5 national parks, resulting in the protection of 230 million acres of public land.
 His understanding of Biblical principles played a significant role in carrying out his duties as president and as confirmed when he noted: "A thorough knowledge of the Bible is worth more than a college education."
 President Roosevelt also exhibited a visionary sense raising concerns about the future when he said: "The thought of modern industry in the hands of Christian charity is a dream worth dreaming.
 The thought of industry in the hands of paganism is a nightmare beyond imagining.
 The choice between the two is upon us."
 Could this predicted nightmare be accelerating in the 21st century with technology, such as artificial intelligence, being controlled by a secular society devoid of Christian ethics?

-Learn more about Theodore Roosevelt
+Learn more about Theodore Roosevelt (Nobel)

 Reasons